irene-castro/apuntes-bst/Práctica Padrón/padronpr.md

                                   cod_dist_seccion,
                                   cod_seccion,
                                   cod_edad_int,
-                                  CASE WHEN length(espanoleshombres)=0 then 0 ELSE espanoleshombres END AS espanoleshombres, CASE WHEN length(espanolesmujeres)=0 then 0 ELSE espanolesmujeres END AS espanolesmujeres, CASE WHEN length(extranjeroshombres)=0 then 0 ELSE extranjeroshombres END AS extranjeroshombres, CASE WHEN length(extranjerosmujeres)=0 then 0 ELSE extranjerosmujeres END AS extranjerosmujeres, FROM padron_vieja
+                                  CASE WHEN length(EspanolesHombres)=0 then 0 ELSE EspanolesHombres END AS espanoleshombres, CASE WHEN length(EspanolesMujeres)=0 then 0 ELSE EspanolesMujeres END AS espanolesmujeres, CASE WHEN length(ExtranjerosHombres)=0 then 0 ELSE ExtranjerosHombres END AS extranjeroshombres, CASE WHEN length(ExtranjerosMujeres)=0 then 0 ELSE ExtranjerosMujeres END AS extranjerosmujeres
+FROM padron_viej

 ```